Divosky/School-project/README.md

 # School-project
-Simple website to get a better mark, meh.
+Simple website based on bootstrap v3.3.7 to get a better mark, meh.